Newcastle Laboratories

 • Other Info:

-Lithium heparin plasma also acceptable
+Lithium heparin plasma sample also acceptable

-Lithium heparin plasma also acceptable
+Lithium heparin plasma sample also acceptable

 • Routine Contact Name: